 Encapsulating the crawl space doesn’t totally eliminate the other risk factors that could propagate moisture or water.
 We’re talking about leaking pipes and ducts and cracks on your walls.
 All these can still introduce water into the crawl space.
 Ensure that you seal cracks and insulate your water pipes and ductwork.

 Summers are typically hot and humid across Virginia Beach, VA, meaning humidity levels can go through the roof.
 You need to maintain a healthy humidity level, usually in the range of 45-50%.
 Otherwise, moisture can lead to condensation and other problems that can affect your health or damage your home.
 To condition the crawl space and tame moisture, install a dehumidifier.

 Ensure your gutters channel water away from your home and that sidewalks slope so water can flow away from the crawl space.
 To prevent flooding, which can happen when a water pipe bursts, install an interior drainage system and sump pump.

 Insulate the Crawl Space

-Ensure pests and crawling insects don’t get into the crawl space.
+Ensure pests and crawling insects have a difficult time trying to get into the crawl space.
 Sealing helps, but it’s not enough to deter them.
 Clear any bushes or hedges around the home and block the path of pests.
 Set mouse traps to catch rats and mice, or eliminate them using pesticides.
-Once pest numbers go down, they won’t become a threat.
+Once pest numbers go down, they won’t be as much of a threat.